-by Matt Wheeler, 24 April 2023
+by Matt Wheeler | April 24, 2023

-I think of myself as a pretty straightforward sort of person – and perhaps a fairly predictable one!
+I think of myself as a pretty straightforward sort of person–and perhaps a fairly predictable one!

 The truth is that there is plenty in common between agency and sports teams.
-We have to be able to work in synergy to achieve a common goal, we have to be focussed, we have to communicate, and we have to have effective leadership.
+We have to be able to work in synergy to achieve a common goal, we have to be focused, we have to communicate, and we have to have effective leadership.

-If you’re a fan of tortured metaphors, then please do continue on…
+If you’re a fan of tortured metaphors, then please do continue on.

 Training

-In the project run up, we get ready.
-We work to get the brief exactly right, make sure the project team is well constructed and has the right experience to deliver, and know what an ideal performance looks like.
+In the project run-up, we get ready.
+We work to get the brief exactly right, make sure the project team is well-constructed and has the right experience to deliver and know what an ideal performance looks like.

-3pm on a Saturday (or hopefully not…)
+3:00 pm on a Saturday (or hopefully not…)

-This is the fun bit – the opportunity to ‘do what we do’, whether we’re crafting the beautifully written claim, designing the perfect ad, or building a website with the best UX – we all want to put our best work on tape, and on the field.
+This is the fun bit–the opportunity to "do what we do", whether we’re crafting the beautifully written claim, designing the perfect ad, or building a website with the best UX–we all want to put our best work on tape, and on the field.

-Half time – no time for the hairdryer
+Half time–no time for the hairdryer

 “Champions keep playing until they get it right.” —Billie Jean King, former world No. 1 tennis player and pioneer for equality and social justice

-So, the draft is back from review, and it’s time to push the project through to the end.
-We need to understand what’s happened so far, make any tactical adjustments and get ready for the next steps.
+So the draft is back from review, and it’s time to push the project through to the end.
+We need to understand what’s happened so far, make any tactical adjustments, and get ready for the next steps.
 The team needs to know the plan for the second half, and the leaders need to make sure that morale stays high.

-The last five minutes – it’s money time
+The last 5 minutes–it’s money time

 “Run when you can, walk if you have to, crawl if you must; just never give up.” —Dean Karnazes, ultra-endurance athlete

-The end of the project can sometimes be the hardest part – the team has given their all, and the ‘final whistle’ is approaching.
+The end of the project can sometimes be the hardest part–the team has given their all, and the "final whistle" is approaching.
 It’s vital to stay switched on and give the last bit of effort needed to get over the line.

-Post-match – collecting the corner flags
+Post-match–collecting the corner flags

 Before we can move on, we need to learn any lessons we can for the next go around.
 It’s easy to see where to improve when you lose, but the best teams strive to learn from their victories too.

-So, a tortured metaphor, and not a totally original one – what’s my point?
+So, a tortured metaphor, and not a totally original one–what’s my point?

 For agencies working in remote teams, that kind of immediate feedback can be harder to come by.
-Effective communication is paramount in helping all members of the team deliver their best – whether it’s veterans coaching up the newer recruits, or if the manager needs a lift from their charges after a challenging couple of weeks.
-It’s something we work hard at, no matter the stage of career or job title, whether it’s through regular catch-ups, or providing concise and actionable feedback.
+Effective communication is paramount in helping all members of the team deliver their best–whether it’s veterans coaching up the newer recruits, or if the manager needs a lift from their charges after a challenging couple of weeks.
+It’s something we work hard at, no matter the stage of career or job title, whether it’s through regular catch-ups or providing concise and actionable feedback.

-Working in that kind of environment leads to success – and some trophies on the mantelpiece.
-It’s no coincidence that we have that kind of award-winning squad at Precision AQ – talented players, of course, but supported by a set-up designed so that we can flourish; working remotely physically, but very much part of a team.
+Working in that kind of environment leads to success–and some trophies on the mantelpiece.
+It’s no coincidence that we have that kind of award-winning squad at Precision AQ–talented players, of course, but supported by a set-up designed so that we can flourish, working remotely physically but very much part of a team.

 Topics: